Diegorivera1110/to-do/README.md

   - [Questions](#questions)

   ## Installation
-  This project can be installed by either Git Pulling from the main directory or by copying the files directly on to your device.
+  This project can be installed by either Git Pulling from the main directory or by copying the files directly onto your device.

   ## Usage
-  This is used for create and manage a to-do list.
+  This is used to create and manage a to-do list.

   ## Credits
   Diego Rivera